howardzzhang/howardzhang.github.io/_pages/about.md

   <img src="/images/Zhang.jpg" width="300">
 </p>

-  I am a 6th year PhD Candidate in the Economics Department at Columbia University.
+  I am a PhD Candidate in the Economics Department at Columbia University.
 I am on the 2022-2023 Job Market.

   I primarily work in International Trade and Urban Economics, with an interest in Real Estate.